androxim/minddrawplay/README.md

 http://download.neurosky.com/public/Products/MindWave%20headset/RF%20driver/RF%20driver.zip

-full-hd resolution for the screen
+- full-hd resolution of the screen is required for a proper usage of the application GUI

 ====  software requirements ====